-Instructions: Review the menu items.
+Instructions: In the Participant's Workbook, locate the Sample CN Label handout, the White Chicken Chili Recipe handout, and the K-8 Sample Lunch Menu handout.
+Review the menu items.
 Identify the name of all the vegetables, portion sizes, and the appropriate vegetable subgroup.
 Record your answers in the appropriate vegetable subgroup column.
-Answers for fresh dark green leafy vegetables should be recorded in the creditable serving size such as 1⁄2 cup.
+Answers for fresh dark green leafy vegetables should be recorded in the creditable serving size such as $\frac{1}{2}$ cup.
 Monday has been completed as an example.